 City of Port Townsend Mountain View Pool

 Pool and Swim Programs are coordinated by the City of Port Townsend Parks and Rec Department and provide activities for all ages and abilities.
-For further information you may contact Pool Staff at 360-385-7665 or see the Pool Schedule.
+For further information you may contact Pool Staff at 360-385-7665.
 The location for all swimming programs and activities is:

 Mountain View Pool

 (Also known historically as Port Townsend Pool and Memorial Pool)

 1925 Blaine St. Suite 400 Port Townsend, WA 98368